breck7/sleepytimeconference/README.md

 Working from home is now a solved problem.

 Working from the other side of the world is not.

-Twelve hour time zones differences still suck.

-Attend a conference at 3am my time?
+Twelve hour time zones differences suck!
+Attend a conference at 3am?
 No thanks!

 ## The Solution